Doosukeltha: Critical reception

-The film received mixed reviews from critics. reviewers gave it a score of 5/10 average stating that it was an "Family entertainer with a decent mix of action elements."
+The film received mixed reviews from critics. reviewers gave it a score of 5/10 average stating that it was a "family entertainer with a decent mix of action elements."
 Idlebrain.com wrote: "First half of the film deals with action and romance episodes.
 The second half has entertainment and family orientation.
 Doosukeltha is a film that follows commercial format of entertainment movies to a T. Plus points are Vishnu and entertainment in the second half."